logo

 Step 3: Writing the Library Path

-The LC_LOAD_DYLIB command includes an offset to the library path, which must be appended to the binary after the load command section.
-The path must be null-terminated and padded to maintain 8-byte alignment, as required by Mach-O standards.
+The LC_LOAD_DYLIB command includes an offset to the library path, which must be appended to the binary.
+The path must be null-terminated and padded to maintain alignment.

-For instance, if you’re injecting a library located at /usr/local/lib/my_library.dylib, ensure the path fits within the allocated space or extend the binary accordingly.
+For instance, if you're injecting a library located at /usr/local/lib/my_library.dylib, ensure the path fits within the allocated space.
+If not, you may need to extend the binary.

 char library_path[] = "/usr/local/lib/my_library.dylib";